BradyJRothrock/Oracle-Analytics-Cloud-Workshop/LabGuide200.md

     ![](images/200/img_2c_2_2.png " ")

     >As you can see, there is already a great variety of visualizations available and more are released in every new version of the tool.
 We won't be covering each and every one, but we have made an attempt to provide a few examples during the course of this workshop.
-Please feel free to try out the different types!

     ![](images/200/img_2c_2_3.png " ")